confused-Techie/GoPage/docs/createPlugins.md

 ### API Endpoints

 Further information on the availability and functionality of the GoPage Backend Server API Endpoints can be found [here](pluginDevDocs/apiendpoints.md).

+### Data Attributes

+Further information on availability and functionality of Element's Data Attributes can be found [here](pluginDevDocs/dataattributes.md)